dry-rb/dry-rb.org/source/gems/dry-validation/comparison-with-activerecord.html.md

 </dl>

 **3.2  `:allow_blank`**
-In Dry-Validation you will need to use a block when defining your rule instead of `required` and include the `.empty?` predicate into your rule.
+In dry-validation you will need to use a block when defining your rule instead of `required` and include the `.empty?` predicate into your rule.

 <dl>